 Depictions in fiction

 - The titular character in Alatriste is a Spanish veteran of the 80 Years War.
-The war is brought to the centerfront in the third book of the series, The Sun over Breda.
+The war is brought front and center in the third book of the series, The Sun over Breda.

 - The setting of Age of Empires III includes this period and has the Spanish and Dutch as playable factions, although it is mostlycentered around the conquest and colonization of the Americas.